 Main Walk: 18 km (11.2 miles).
-Four hours 20 minutes walking time.
+Four hours 10 minutes walking time.
 For the whole excursion including trains, sights and meals, allow at least 8½ hours.

-Long Walk, finishing in Edenbridge: 21 km (13.0 miles).
-Five hours walking time.
+Alternative Walk, finishing in Tonbridge: 18¼ km (11.3 miles).
+Four hours 10 minutes walking time.

 Explorer 147.
 Tonbridge, map reference TQ587460, is in Kent, 10 km SE of Sevenoaks.